Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

-Модуль pexpect
+Module pexpect
 --------------

-Модуль pexpect позволяет автоматизировать интерактивные подключения, такие как:
+Module pexpect allows to automate interactive connections such as:

 * telnet
 * ssh